Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

-In this section we provide the counterpart of Figure~\ref{fig:main_exp}, but now we use an oracle uncertainty estimate for the active learning algorithm.
-Recall that for oracle U-AL we first train a classifier on the entire labeled dataset (this estimator will act as a stand-in for the Bayes optimal predictor).
-Then we use the predictive uncertainty of this approximation of the Bayes optimal classifier to select points to query.
+In this section we provide the counterpart of Figure~\ref{fig:main_exp}, but now we use the distance to the Bayes optimal decision boundary for the active learning algorithm.
+Recall that for oracle M-AL we first train a classifier on the entire labeled dataset (this estimator will act as a stand-in for the Bayes optimal predictor).
+Then we use the distance to the decision boundary determined by this approximation of the Bayes optimal classifier to select points to query.

-Figure~\ref{fig:appendix_oracle} reveals that the gap between uncertainty and uniform sampling is even more significant when using the oracle U-AL, which is in line with the intuition provided in Section~\ref{sec:theory}.
-Oracle uncertainty sampling will select samples close to the Bayes optimal decision boundary (i.e.\ the yellow points in Figure~\ref{fig:synth_sketch}).
+Figure~\ref{fig:appendix_oracle} reveals that the gap between M-AL and PL is even more significant when using the oracle margin, which is in line with the intuition provided in Section~\ref{sec:theory}.
+Oracle margin-based sampling will select samples close to the Bayes optimal decision boundary (i.e.\ the yellow points in Figure~\ref{fig:synth_sketch}).
 Hence, the decision boundary of the classifier trained on the labeled set collected with active learning will be tilted compared to the optimal predictor, as long as the query budget is significantly smaller than the dimensionality.